dbro/muss/README.md

 muss searches for matches in the mpd database of file names and playlist names.
 Then it automatically starts playing the songs.
 It can play internet radio streams when they are included in a playlist.
+It can play last.fm stations based on artist names.

 There are no configuration settings for muss beyond what is already set up with mpc and mpd.
 To install, simply copy the muss executable file into your search path (eg /usr/local/bin/).
+Note that to use last.fm, you will need to set up your username and password in the mpd configuration file (eg /etc/mpd/mpd.conf).

 Quicksearch mode examples:
     muss rolling stones